mamaicode/Rust-Interview-Guidebook/README.md

     }
 }

-14. Describe the Send and Sync traits in Rust and explain their significance in concurrent programming.
+// 14.
+Describe the Send and Sync traits in Rust and explain their significance in concurrent programming.

-15. How do you estimating coding tasks?
-What do you do if you misgudged your task and you are late?
+// 15.
+How do you estimate coding tasks?
+What do you do if you misjudge your task and you are late?

-16. What can you build with Tokio/Why would you use Tokio?
+// 16.
+What can you build with Tokio/Why would you use Tokio?

-17. What is the difference between threads and async programming?
+// 17.
+What is the difference between threads and async programming?

-18. What's the difference between "impl Trait" vs "T: Trait" vs "Box<dyn Trait>" (in function return position)?
+// 18.
+What's the difference between "impl Trait" vs "T: Trait" vs "Box<dyn Trait>" (in function return position)?

-19. What happens if I run this code: fn main() {
+// 19.
+What happens if I run this code: fn main() {
     let mut owned_string: String = "hello ".to_owned();
     let borrowed_string: &str = "world";